EloisaElias/Elo_portfolio/README.md

   	The fun part: Visualization of the Sklearn vs K-mean_elo.
 ### 29_NLP
-  	Summary: -
+  	Summary: In Process
-  	Goal: -
+  	Goal: In Process
-  	Dataset: -
+  	Dataset: In Process

-  	The fun part: -
+  	The fun part: In Process

 ### 28_Web_Scraping
   	Summary: In process